 I use BCAA powder to mix in with my water during intense workouts.
 While I haven’t found obvious evidence about this, my friend Andrew from MirrorFriendly recommends taking BCAAs, so I am currently doing so.
 The idea is that they protect your muscles from breaking down during intense activity.

 I take a dosage of 1000mg of fish oil daily as its effects have been widely studied and fairly conclusive.
-My favorite brands:

 The positive effects of this supplement have been widely studied as well, so I’ve been using it since I’m doing weight training as well as part of my overall training regimen.
 It might be the best supplement to use in fact, since it has proven effects and little to no downsides.
 I use MyProtein’s Creatine Monohydrate pack.
 If you want something better you can get Creapure.
 Creapure® is the brand name for pure creatine monohydrate produced by AlzChem Trostberg GmbH in Germany.
 MyProtein sells both Creapure and Creatine Monohydrate, and Creapure costs around 3x as much.